NATIONAL VANILLA PUDDING DAY | MAY 22

 May 22nd is the day we recognize National Vanilla Pudding Day.
 Enjoy it with a delicious dish of cold, creamy vanilla pudding.

 The puddings we enjoy as desserts today are not what was commonly known as pudding at ancient dinner tables.
-Most medieval puddings were meat based and seasoned with herbs and spices.
-Even sweetened, they were usually served hot.
-Toward the end of the 18th century, puddings were more likely made from a grains or day old bread with nuts, fruit or meats.
-These puddings were used to stretch meals for a large family.
+Most medieval puddings were meat-based and seasoned with herbs and spices.
+Even sweetened cooks usually served them hot.
+Toward the end of the 18th century, people more than likely made puddings from grains or day-old bread with nuts, fruit, or meats.
+They used these puddings to stretch meals for a large family.

 The creamy pudding we are more familiar with today is related to the custard, minus the eggs.

-The earliest packaged pudding in the United States was marketed by My-T-Fine in 1918.
+My-T-Fine produced the earliest packaged pudding in the United States in 1918.
 This and other puddings like them still required cooking on the stove.
 The instant version came along in the mid-1940s.
-On its own or as an ingredient in a larger recipe, pudding can be enjoyed in a variety of flavors.
+On its own or as an ingredient in a larger recipe, pudding can be enjoyed in various flavors.

 You can celebrate by enjoying vanilla pudding on its own or making another dessert.
 A few suggestions include:

 - Layer fresh fruit and pound cake to make a trifle.